-Assuming Prospective Client wants to retain Attorney despite the firm's concurrent representation of Witness Client, the question arises whether Attorney may accept the representation and proceed with discovery of Witness Client.
-We conclude that Attorney may do so, as long as Attorney obtains informed written consent from each client before accepting the representation of Prospective Client.
+Assuming Prospective Client wants to retain Attorney despite the firm's concurrent representation of Witness Client, the question arises whether Attorney may accept the representation and proceed with serving a document subpoena on Witness Client.
+We conclude that Attorney may do so, as long as Attorney believes that Attorney can properly fulfill his professional duties3/ and obtains informed written consent from each client before accepting the representation of Prospective Client.
 The rules allow representation adverse to a current client with the client's informed written consent where the attorney has obtained confidential information material to the employment.
-See rule 3-310(E).3/ Since an attorney may represent one current client adversely to another current client with informed written consent when the attorney possesses material confidential information of the consenting client, it follows that such consent may be allowed in some but not all cases where the duty of loyalty is the duty that is implicated.4/ This conclusion is further supported by rules 3-310(C)(1)-(3), which allow informed written consent in connection with other sorts of concurrent client conflicts.
+See rule 3-310(E).4/ Since an attorney may represent one current client adverse to another current client with informed written consent when the attorney possesses material confidential information of the consenting client, it follows that such consent may be allowed in some but not all cases where the duty of loyalty is the duty that is implicated.5/ This conclusion is further supported by rule 3-310(C)(1)-(3), which allow informed written consent in connection with other sorts of concurrent client conflicts.

 Case law also confirms that a conflict of interest may generally be waived by the persons who are personally interested in the matter.
 See Flatt, supra, 9 Cal.4th at p.
-286 n.
-4 ("The principle of loyalty is for the client's benefit; most courts thus permit an attorney to continue the simultaneous representation of clients whose interests are adverse as to unrelated matters provided full disclosure is made and both agree in writing to waive the conflict." (first emphasis in original, second emphasis added)); Anderson, supra, 211 Cal. at p.
-116 ("It is also an attorney's duty to protect his client in every possible way, and it is a violation of that duty for him to assume a position adverse
+286 fn.
+4 ("The principle of loyalty is for the client's benefit; most courts thus permit an attorney to continue the simultaneous representation of clients whose interests are